mrocklin/blog/_posts/work/2012-10-29-Matrix-Computations.md

 {% endhighlight %}

 Positive-Definiteness is a very important property of matrix expressions.
 It strongly influences our choice of numerical algorithm.
 For example the fast [Cholesky algorithm](http://en.wikipedia.org/wiki/Cholesky) for LU decomposition may only be used if a matrix is symmetric and positive definite.
-Expert numerical analysts know this most scientific programmers do not.
-NumPy does not but SymPy does.
+Expert numerical analysts know this but most scientific programmers do not.
+NumPy does not know this but SymPy does.

 Describing `BLAS`
 -----------------